 The sport attracts both orienteering and mountain bike enthusiasts.
 The most important orienteering skills needed are route choice and map memory.
 Extremely good bike handling and the ability to cope with steep slopes are an absolute must.

 Mountain bike orienteering is the newest of the four orienteering disciplines administered by the International Orienteering Federation.
 It started in the late 1980s at club level in countries where mountain biking was a popular outdoor sport.
 By 1997, national championships were being organized 12 countries.
 As of 2009, the count was up to 58 countries.
 There is now an MTBO World Championships organized every year.
-At the 2012 event, in Veszprém, Hungary, there were national teams from 31 countries.
+At the 2012 event, in Veszprém, Hungary, there were national teams from 31 countries, including the United States.

 Organizing an EventTo learn about organizing an MTBO event, check the following links: